faasm/faasm/README.md

 # Acknowledgements

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825184 (CloudButton).
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825184 (CloudButton), the UK Engineering and Physical Sciences Research Council (EPSRC) award 1973141, and a gift from Intel Corporation under the TFaaS project.